izhangzhihao/intellij-rainbow-brackets/README.md

 ### Install snapshot build

-You can download the latest snapshot build from [here](https://circleci.com/gh/izhangzhihao/intellij-rainbow-brackets), just click in the latest build and click the 'Artifacts' tab.(You must logged in via github) After the snapshot build downloaded, just drag the zip file into your IDE and done.
+You can download the latest snapshot build from [here](https://circleci.com/gh/izhangzhihao/intellij-rainbow-brackets), just click in the latest build and click the 'Artifacts' tab.(You need logged in via github) After the snapshot build downloaded, just drag the zip file into your IDE and done.

 ## Screenshots